6yozo/6yozo.github.io/docs/typing/measurements.md

 Keyboard design ideas:
 - Built-in 23 degree tent, 7 degree tilt
+- An extra weight should be added to the design for typing comfort
+- The leds should face the typist not the users around, they should be placed to bottom of the board
+- The switch plate sould be translucent at the bottom or should have a lot of holes.
-- Jack and cables should be at the bottom of the case
+- Jack and the usb cables should be at the bottom of the case
-- The jacks and the connectors should be reinforced so that no pressure is applied to the internal components when the cable is accidentally forcefully pushed
+- The jacks and the usb connectors should be reinforced so that no pressure is applied to the internal components when the cable is accidentally forcefully pushed
 - The keyboard should be split, connected by a cable Wireless connection does not always work
 - There should be only a single processor in the system
-- There should be only a single led in the system
+- There should be only a single oled screen in the system
 - The two parts shoud be connected by something like serial or parallel port
-- The should have 42 keys
+- Should have 42 keys + 1 or 2 additional rarely used keys like SYSTEM
-- The columns should be splayed based an reachabilith without moving the wrist
+- The columns should be aggressive staggered and splayed based an reachability without moving the wrist
+- The switch plate and the pcb should be pulled together by screws

 Test results
 ============